DarkCloud14/MonoDevelop.StyleCop/README.md

 Get the latest addin package from MonoDevelops [addin site](http://addins.monodevelop.com/Project/Index/54) and use MonoDevelops Addin-Manager to install.<br/>
 Additionally you can download the builds from GitHubs [releases site](https://github.com/DarkCloud14/MonoDevelop.StyleCop/releases) or download the source code and build your own package.

+You may have to enable the addin after installation.

 ###Remarks

 The spell checker is only available on Windows!